Updated for 2023 with additional Winter Carnival events!

 ST. AL’S ICE MASS

-Held in a magnificent open-air chapel made of snow and ice, St. Al’s Catholic church holds a public evening candlelight mass for the students and general public.
+Held in a magnificent open-air chapel made of snow and ice, St. Al’s Catholic Campus Ministry holds a public evening candlelight mass for the students and general public.
 This event has become a highlight event for people of every walk of life, as it celebrates the connection many people feel to winter, the outdoors, and their spirituality.
 Definitely worth viewing just to appreciate the building’s beauty and the student’s efforts – this event is open to all.
+St. Al's will offer a live stream of the event on their Facebook page.

 HOCKEY